 shortening the distance involved in all the connectors.

 other process would be trying to create a duplicate of connections

 to the same points on the cortex but by making those connections

 through the neocortex just under the cortex.
 This might involve the

 elongation of some neurons or new dendrite and synaptic creation.
 This

-duplication would take a lot of time because the pathways would have to
+duplication could take a lot of time because the pathways might have to

 pathways to and from the hipocampus where the pathways exist and simply

 have to be joined together.
 It is quite possible that this duplicate